 The Platform Project is a collection of resources utilizing multiple modes of media and design to inform and empower community members to consciously engage with data, information, media, and technology.
 By sharing counter-platforming strategies, this project seeks to raise consciousness around how users can interact with platforms in ways that focus on internet ethics and digital literacy.

-• As the type of resistance that takes place on the platform as object
+As the type of resistance that takes place on the platform as an object

 What I Talk About When I Talk About Canceling Platforms